kinds of action explanation

 Motives

 Regardless of such differences between motivation and intention, explanations which reference motivation have a similar character to those which reference intention.
 Somebody performed an action.
 We want to know why.
-There are various different possible motivations that anyone, or perhaps even the someone in question, could have had for performing the action.
+There are various different possible motives that anyone, or perhaps even the someone in question, could have had for performing the action.
 Were there not then there would be no explanation required and no place for a concept of motivation.
 The explanation narrows the field.
 It places the action in relation to one particular way of being human - i.e. in relation to one set of intelligible drives and ends.
 In this way the intelligibility of the explanation depends on the intelligibility that motivated action already has for us.
 What I mean is: when we see someone act in a straightforwardly intelligible way, the motivation of it quite obvious to us - Gloria is hungrily devouring her dinner - then we already understand the action without any need for explanation.
 So too when Gloria is acting more strangely: here we will need an explanation if we're to retrieve our sense of her rationally or at least (in the case of motivated irrational acts) humanly intelligible acts.
 The understanding arises by placing the act in an already intelligible context.
 However the intelligibility of this more broadly described act doesn't itself depend on the explanation.
 Nor does it depend on our seeing the efficient causality alive in it.
 Instead we now grasp it as the sort of thing which we accept at least some humans just are disposed to do, or as something with a rationally intelligible end.

 Postscript on an argument by Davidson